IBM/watsonx-code-assistant/README.md

 ### Install the IBM watsonx Code Assistant extension

-1. Open the [watsonx Code Assistant](https://marketplace.visualstudio.com/items?itemName=IBM.wca-core&ssr=false#overview) extension page in the Visual Studio Marketplace.
+1. Open the <a href="https://marketplace.visualstudio.com/items?itemName=IBM.wca-core&ssr=false#overview" target="_blank">watsonx Code Assistant</a> extension page in the Visual Studio Marketplace.
 1. Click Install on the Marketplace page.
 1. In Visual Studio Code, click Install on the extension.
 1. In the extension settings, set **Wca: Backend Provider** to **ollama**.